xjtu-omics/Mako/README.md

 1. Please make sure the reference used for running Mako is identical to the alignment one.
 2. ...

-## Citation
-The manuscript is accepted by Genomics Proteomics Bioinformatics, which will be online soon.

 ## Contact